EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 > equally likely.
 >
 > ***e.*** Suppose that there is exactly one index *i* such that *A*[*i*] = *x*.
 What is the average-case running time
 > of *Deterministic-Search*?
-What is the worstcase running time of *Deterministic-Search*?
+What is the worst-case running time of *Deterministic-Search*?
 >
 > ***f.*** Generalizing your solution to part (e), suppose that there are *k* ≥ 1 indices *i* such that *A*[*i*] = *x*.
 > What is the average-case running time of *Deterministic-Search*?
 What is the worst-case running time of